minetest/minetest/doc/lua_api.md

       physics_overrides_v2 = true,
       -- In HUD definitions the field `type` is used and `hud_elem_type` is deprecated (5.9.0) hud_def_type_field = true,
+      -- ABM can be set as uncancelable and ABM postponed buffer can be configured (5.9.0) abm_cancelable = true,
   }
   ```